 Note taking is a big part of living an organized life.
-Whether you want to jot down some quick ideas, jot down your shopping list, or record your innermost thoughts, having a good note taking app is essential for capturing all these things.
-Gone are the days when people used to travel with diaries or use sticky notes to do that.
+Whether you want to jot down some quick ideas, your shopping list, or your innermost thoughts, having a good note taking app is essential.
+Gone are the days when people used to travel with diaries or use sticky notes.
 Now most of us carry our smartphones and record our notes in them.
-While all the new smartphones come with some kind of note taking application, usually, the built-in note apps are not enough to give you a friction-less note taking experience.
-Thankfully, there are tons of different note taking apps on the Play Store which can help you with your note taking needs.
-So, if you are someone who is looking for good note taking apps for your Android device, here are the 12 best note taking apps for Android that you can use:
+While all the new smartphones come with some kind of note taking application, usually, the built-in note taking apps are not enough to give you a friction-less note taking experience.
+Thankfully, there are several note taking apps on the Play Store that can help you with your note taking needs.
+So, if you are someone who is looking for good note taking apps for your Android device, here are the 15 best note taking apps for Android that you can use in 2020.

 Let us get the most obvious and one of the best note taking apps out of our way first.
 Evernote is a note-taking application which has been around for more than a decade and will last another.
 The note-taking app is very powerful and offers a plethora of features including support for different note-taking formats including text, image, voice, PDF, URL, and more, document scanning, templates, web clipper, handwriting search, and more.
 My personal favorite feature of Evernote is its organizational structure which allows me to organize notes using a robust folder, filter, and tag system.
 Evernote is also great for teams and is one of the best note taking apps for collaboration.
 You can share notes with your team members and even edit it in real time.